ElementsProject/lightning/doc/HACKING.md

 coding style.
 Patches are welcome!

-To read the code, you'll probably need to understand ccan/tal: it's a heirarchical memory allocator, where each allocation has a parent, and thus lifetimes are grouped.  eg. a 'struct bitcoin_tx' has a pointer to an array of 'struct bitcoin_tx_input'; they are allocated off the 'struct bitcoind_tx', so freeing the 'struct bitcoind_tx' frees them
+To read the code, you'll probably need to understand ccan/tal: it's a hierarchical memory allocator, where each allocation has a parent, and thus lifetimes are grouped.  eg. a 'struct bitcoin_tx' has a pointer to an array of 'struct bitcoin_tx_input'; they are allocated off the 'struct bitcoind_tx', so freeing the 'struct bitcoind_tx' frees them